mari153muthu/SONAR-Rock-vs-Mine-using-scikit-learn/README.md

       <a>Solution</a>
     </td>
     <td align="left"  width="1000">
-      <a>To predict the Mines, using an ML model, with the help of the data from SONAR Waves.</a>
+      <a>Predict the Mines, using an ML model, with the help of the data from SONAR Waves.</a>
     </td>
   </tr>